By Christian Valiulis

 Church leaders need precise, real-time HR reports for better transparency into finances and more informed decision-making.
 However, HR managers typically get into a vicious cycle of manually pulling data from several sources to piece together a spreadsheet comprised of potentially outdated or error-prone information.
 This is an ineffective use of time and could lead to mistakes or noncompliance.

 HR technology can automatically generate a variety of reports like labor costs, turnover rates, and general ledgers, to help eliminate manual data mining.
-Additionally, important employee and organizational information can be stored in a centralized source for consistently accurate reports and analytics.
+Additionally, important employee and organizational information can be stored in a unified source for consistently accurate reports and analytics.
 HR managers and church leaders can save even more time by using dashboard analytics for real-time data right at their fingertips.

-Religious organizations rely on the donations given by their congregations and communities to help further their missions.
+Ministries rely on the donations given by their congregations and communities to help further their missions.
 In turn, church leaders have a duty to ensure these funds are used in the most beneficial way for the organization and community.

 By aligning HR with finance, you too can be a good steward of your church’s bottom line.
 Leveraging HR technology in this collaboration will allow you to optimize your organization’s HR workflows to drive operational performance.
 It’s through this engagement between HR and finance that your church can grow in a meaningful way and remain focused on its ultimate mission.